 Audiences will gain an appreciation of the what, the why and the how, learning more about the wrangling and the problems, the discoveries and the eureka moments, the pressures and frustrations, the things that were done and the things that were not done, as well as the successes and the failures.

 The recordings will be captured and published in both video and audio format.
 I feel this topic demands a video-based treatment so viewers can see what is being described, but it should also co-exist as an audio-only output that can be practically consumable through podcast channels.
 Finding a style of conversation that enables the content to work in both formats will be my central challenge.
-I am working on the idea that the video versions will be a shorter, punchier version (15-20 mins max) with the audio format offering scope for a slightly longer 'directors cut' version (maybe 25-30 mins max), depending on the subject of the episode.
+I am working on the idea that the video versions will be a shorter, punchier version (25-35 mins) with the audio format offering scope for a slightly longer 'directors cut' version (maybe 40-55 mins), depending on the subject of the episode.
 I'm seeking to find a balance that offers sufficient space for necessary depth of discussion whilst simultaneously avoiding draining the attention spans of audiences tuning in.

 Yesterday, I conducted a pilot recording with Maarten Lambrechts to test out the technicalities and process of recording, as well as practice the flow of a conversation.
 I was satisfied with how this test episode went (thank you especially to Maarten for this!) and it has convinced me to commit to making this potential thing a real thing.
 There is still work for me to do to establish the best-fit rhythm and tone, and for Matt to carve out a creative but efficient post-production process it is amazing how many new tasks emerge with this kind of work.